 Attractive Heater Designs

-Nowadays, the top heaters for patio come in a wide selection of stylish designs.
+Nowadays, the top heaters for patios come in a wide selection of stylish designs.
 There’s no point in hosting events if you have bulky, unattractive patio heaters, right?

 The best patio heaters come in a wide range of styles.
-For example, you can get a modern, sleek tower heater design (like the Legacy Quartz line of Patio Heaters) for a more contemporary design.
+For example, you can get a modern, sleek tower heater design for a more contemporary design.

 Standalone or mounted heaters often feature sleek glass, stainless steel, and matte finishes, meaning you can get a heater to complement your home aesthetics.